Lapin0t/grothendieck-cern/README.md

 > I'd like to ask you about the aims of the *Survivre* movement and what
 > contacts you have with existing movements in the region, such as the *Comité
-> Bugey-Cobaye* \[Bugey guinea-pig commitee, organizing a large anti-nuclear
+> Bugey-Cobaye* \[Bugey guinea-pig committee, organizing a large anti-nuclear
-> demonstration near Lyon in july 1971\].
+> demonstration near Lyon in July 1971\].

 What are the goals of the *Survivre* movement?
 In the beginning, our vision was apocalyptic and our aim was to fight for the survival of the human species,